 We’re unfortunately talking about the tragic, and extremely unexpected death of Dallas McCarver, and the less-unexpected but still devastating loss of Rich Piana.
 These two figures were titans of the bodybuilding world.

-On our YouTube channel, CJ did a fantastic job discussing just how tragic these losses were:
+We have a couple of videos discussing just how tragic these losses were:

 Rich was the face, voice, and co-founder of 5% Nutrition who had been well-established as a popular figure in and out of the bodybuilding and supplement world.
 We did an interview with 5% Nutrition’s co-founder to discuss the future of 5% Nutrition, and it will be an interesting one to watch in 2018 as the continue with his legacy.

 As for Dallas, the quiet but powerful rising star of competitive bodybuilding and the headline athlete for RedCon1, it was far more devastating for the community.
 Had his body been able to support his amazing build, it was clear that he was the next Mr. Olympia.
 Instead, we now have a hole in the sport of heavyweight bodybuilding as big as the one in our collective hearts.

 Sadly, these two met rather untimely and unexpected ends, with their deaths shrouded in mystery and the endless rumors.
 They are gone, but will never be forgotten.